 Vintage Fall Table with Thrift Store Finds

 I want to get a jump start on Fall to bring in the feel of the season long before the temperatures begin to drop.
 However…It’s expensive to decorate a different Fall table every year.
-So how do you set a vintage fall table on a budget?
-You shop thrift stores, antique malls, estate sales and the clearance aisles of your favorite big box stores at the end of the season.
+Thrift store finds help the budget and make decorating fun!
 I love having at least one new-to-me thing on every seasonal table.

 One New Thing Every Season

 I got really lucky (I think) for this year’s new addition to my table.
 This year, I’ve added these jewel-tone, autumn-leaves salad plates.
-I found the set of 4 at my local Goodwill Store several months ago and have saved them for such a time as this.
+The set of 4 plates were found at my local Goodwill Store several months ago.
+I saved them for such a time as this.

 It IS layered with some of my favorite finishing touches.
 There are ideas here from Pinterest, Fall magazines, actual displays in stores and some of my own.

 First, I began with a black tablecloth.
 Then I added orange, rectangle placemats, and topped them with large felt, green leaf placemats.

 The dinner plates are last year’s new item.
 Square stoneware from Pier 1.
 Between the dinner and salad plate, I placed a medium-sized grapevine wreath to add some texture.
 The leaves on the salad plate mirror the felt placemats and keep the whole feel of the table seasonal.

 The votives in the center were a fun find at a local flea market.
 The base is marble with gold filigree and crystal sitting on top.
 Green candles blend the fall colors together.